TideIllustrated - Maryland HC makes plea for Auburn fans to stay late, cheer against Alabama

 The task that lies ahead of the Terrapins is a daunting one.

-It’ll be taking on an Alabama team that ranks in the top 20 in offensive efficiency, is the No. 3 ranked defense in the country and sports the No. 5 tempo in the country, according to KenPom.
+They’ll be taking on an Alabama team who ranks in the top 20 in offensive efficiency, is the No. 3 ranked defense and sports the No. 5 tempo in the country, according to KenPom.

 Maryland is used to playing top-end teams, especially in tough environments as it picked up three ranked wins this season against Purdue, Ohio State and Indiana.
 While it hopes for a friendlier environment when the two teams tip off tomorrow, both Don Carey and Patrick Emilien are ready for the boos if Auburn decides to vacate Legacy Arena.